 I can help you process your emotions and thoughts about your struggles.
-Whether your challenges are about life transitions, grief/loss, trauma, anxiety/depression, or the stressors of everyday life, I will practice tangible tools that will help you long after our sessions have ended.
+Whether your challenges are about life transitions, grief/loss, trauma, anxiety/depression, or the stressors of everyday life, I will provide you with concrete tools that will help you long after our sessions have ended.
 My universal goal for my clients is to help them achieve self-determination -- to have full power over their lives, and to take a leadership role in their own lives.

-I am interested in working with adolescents, young adults, couples and families.
-I have significant experience working with people impacted by cancer and other chronic illnesses.
-As a Latinx woman, it is imperative for clients to know I provide a safe space to people of color, the LGBTQ+ community, and those in underrepresented and marginalized groups.
+As a Latinx woman, I provide a safe space for people of color, the LGBTQ+ community, and those in underrepresented and marginalized groups.

 I received a B.A. in Psychology and a B.A. in Criminal Justice from Indiana University in Bloomington.
 While there, I conducted an independent research project on the social and emotional effects of parental bereavement in childhood, and continued this research during my graduate studies.

-Besides my work, I help serve our Chicago community by serving on a board for a local domestic violence organization.
-I am also a College Mentor for financially under-resourced and first-generation college students, and in my free-time, I run on a Chicago Marathon team for a cancer support organization.
+Besides my work, I support our Chicago community by serving on a board for a local domestic violence organization.
+I am also a College Mentor for financially under-resourced and first-generation college students.
+I am also a founding member of an Associate Board for a Level 1, non-profit, charter school serving families in the Chicagoland area.
+A majority of students are low-income, diverse learners, with limited English.
+I am passionate about empowering children in a holistic, trauma-informed school setting by ensuring they have the appropriate resources to pursue the path of their dreams and a fulfilling quality of life.
+In my free-time, I run on a Chicago Marathon team for a cancer support organization.

 Specialties and Clinical Interests Include: